Haringey - Bounds Green Group Practice

 Other transport options

-Buses stop near the clinic on adjacent roads.
-Bowes Park railway station is 1.1 miles and Bounds Green Tube Station is 0.1 miles from the clinic.
+Buses stop a two minute walk away on Bounds Green Road.
+Bowes Park train station is a two minute walk and Bounds Green Tube Station is a five minute walk from the clinic.

 There is disabled access into the building and treatment room.
 Disabled parking is available outside the clinic on Gordon Road.

 Please present your appointment letter to the receptionist on arrival and they direct you to the waiting area.
 The physiotherapist is in room 20 and will come and collect you at the time of your appointment.

 Please call us directly on 0330 678 0851 if you need to speak to us about your appointment.

 - Appointment length - 30 minutes

 Physiotherapy is a recognised medical profession that can help you to elevate your health by restoring movement and function to the body if you are affected by injury, illness, disability or pain.